 What Iron Circus Wants

 Graphic novels.
-Proposals for graphic novels previously unpublished in print, between 150 and 500 pages in length, aimed at readers 10 years of age and older.
+Proposals for graphic novels previously unpublished in print, between 100 and 500 pages in length, aimed at readers 10 years of age and older.
 Both color and black and white proposals will be considered.
-All genres, with the exception of superheroes, zombies, and children’s books, will be considered.
+All genres, with the exception of superheroes, zombies, and large type books for young readers, will be considered.

 Erotic graphic novels.
-Proposals for erotic graphic novels previously unpublished in print, between 150 and 500 pages in length.
+Proposals for erotic graphic novels previously unpublished in print, between 100 and 500 pages in length.
 Both color and black and white proposals will be considered.
-Erotica submissions will be part of the Smut Peddler Presents line of comics, and Smut Peddler creator and content guidelines requiring sex positvity and consent will apply to these submissions.
+Erotica submissions will be part of the Smut Peddler Presents imprint, and Smut Peddler creator and content guidelines requiring sex positivity and consent will apply to these submissions.